timescale/docs/use-timescale/data-tiering/enabling-data-tiering.md

 SELECT remove_tiering_policy('example');
 ```

 If you remove a tiering policy, the remaining scheduled chunks are not tiered.
 However, chunks in tiered storage are not untiered.
-You [untier chunks manually](#manually-tier-and-untier-chunks) to local storage.
+You [untier chunks manually][manual-tier] to local storage.

 ## Manually tier and untier chunks